 Read More: Macomb County Lender Lists 3 Reasons Why 2018 May Be The Best Time to Buy

 With the low down payment and low monthly payment options available to borrowers today, now is the time to stop paying your landlord’s mortgage and pursue your dream of homeownership.

 Contact a Mortgage Lender in Clinton Township, MI

-If you are ready to take advantage of these low cost loan options, or have any additional questions, contact Julie Krumholz from Main Street Bank.
+If you are ready to take advantage of these low cost loan options, or have any additional questions, contact Julie Krumholz from Superior National Bank.

 Julie Krumholz is a Mortgage lender in Clinton Township, MI with over 30 years in the mortgage industry.
 Contact Julie today at: 586-382-5482.